-Most people who are taking a quality probiotic supplement only notice the positive effects, such as improved digestive functions, a stronger immune system and a higher level of energy.
-However, if the good and bad bacteria in your digestive tract is unbalanced, then you may notice a few mild side effects of probiotics while your gut is transitioning to a healthier state.
-Unfortunately, this aspect of taking a probiotic supplement is seldom discussed, which leads some people to conclude that their supplement is not working as it should.
+Most people who take a quality probiotic supplement only notice the positive effects, such as improved digestive functions, a stronger immune system, and a higher level of energy.
+However, if the good and bad bacteria in your digestive tract are unbalanced, you may notice a few mild side effects of probiotics while your gut is transitioning to a healthier state.
+Unfortunately, this aspect of taking a probiotic supplement is seldom discussed, which leads some people to conclude that their probiotic supplements are not working as they should.
 As a result, they stop taking the supplement before they’ve had a chance to reap the benefits.
 Let’s take a closer look at some of the negative side effects of probiotics and what you can do to reduce or prevent them.

 What are the Side Effects of Probiotics?